AdamBickford/ReactiveDemo/slides/markdown.md

 --

-+ Code Reacts to changes in Data
++ Code Reacts to Changes in Data

---

-+ Observer pattern

 ---